-The Roman Forum is a rectangular plaza located between the Palatine and Capitoline hills in the center of Rome.
+The Roman Forum is a rectangular plaza located between the Palatine and Capitoline hills in the center of Rome and is considered the oldest part of the city.
 This area was also referred to as the Forum Magnum in antiquity.
-Considered the oldest part of the city, it is surrounded by the ruins of several ancient government buildings.
+Today it is surrounded by the ruins of several ancient government buildings.
 It has been called the most famous meeting place in the world throughout all human history.

-For centuries this Roman gathering place was the center of public life.
+In early times, the Roman Forum was used for athletic games.
+It was considered THE place to meet in Rome and was the center of public life.
 It was a place of triumphal processions, gladiatorial matches and statues commemorating the city's great men.
 It was also where elections and criminal trials were held, public speeches were made and business affairs were handled.
-It was not only the city's economic hub but also the center of the Republic, then later the heart of the mighty Roman Empire.
+It was not only the city's economic hub but also the center of the Republic.
+It later became the heart of the mighty Roman Empire.

 The Roman Forum also included the Umbilicus Urbi, the designated center of the city from which all distances in the Empire were measured.
 Each road coming out of this location was labeled with a master list of all destinations along its route.
-This configuration of the city's transportation system lent itself to the commonly used phrase (even to this day): All roads lead to Rome.
+This configuration of the city's transportation system lent itself to the commonly used phrase that "all roads lead to Rome."